PrefectHQ/interactive_workflow_examples/README.md

 ## Installing dependencies

-Before you use this flow, you'll need to install its dependencies.
+Before you run these flows, you'll need to install their dependencies.
 Using Python 3.10 or later with access to `pip`, run this code in your terminal:

     $ pip install -r requirements.txt

 ## Creating a Slack webhook block

-This example uses a Slack webhook block to notify humans that we need them in the loop.
+One of the example flows uses a Slack webhook block to notify humans that we need them in the loop.
 Follow the instructions in the [prefect-slack repository](https://prefecthq.github.io/prefect-slack/) to create a webhook in Slack and configure a Slack webhook block in Prefect that uses your new webhook.